Nathaniel Mendez-Laing: Milton Keynes Dons

 On 27 May 2025, despite having a full year left of his contract, it was reported that Derby County allowed Mendez-Laing to drop two divisions to join League Two side Milton Keynes Dons on a free transfer, reuniting with former Derby Head Coach Paul Warne.
 He made his debut for the club on 2 August 2025, the opening day of the 2025–26 season, in a 0–0 home draw with Oldham Athletic.

+On 11 December 2025, Mendez-Laing was voted the PFA Fan's League Two Player of the Month for November after scoring in three consecutive games.A week later, he suffered a hamstring injury during the first half of a 1–1 draw with Cambridge United which required surgery and ruled him out for several months.
+Mendez-Laing made his return from injury on 28 March 2026, featuring in a 1–0 defeat away to Salford City.

+Despite missing several months of the season due to injury, he made 25 league appearances and scored 9 goals across a campaign in which the club achieved a second-placed promotion to League One.

 International career

 Mendez-Laing has represented England at under-16 and under-17 level.

 In June 2023 Mendez-Laing was named to Guatemala's preliminary squad for the 2023 CONCACAF Gold Cup.
 He was confirmed as part of the final squad on 15 June.
 On 28 June he made his international debut, starting in Guatemala's 2023 CONCACAF Gold Cup group D clash with Cuba at the DRV PNK Stadium in Miami, Florida.
 On 48 minutes Mendez-Laing played a through ball to substitute Darwin Lom who scored the game's only goal.

 Mendez-Laing picked up another assist in Guatemala's Gold Cup Group match with Guadeloupe, helping Guatemala to a 3–2 win and qualifying for the quarter-finals top of Group D.

 Mendez-Laing was named to Guatemala's squad for the 2023-24 CONCACAF Nations League.
 During their match against Trinidad and Tobago, he assisted Rubio Rubin's 12th minute goal.